CynthiaChuang/CynthiaChuang.github.io/_posts/先備知識/2020-10-24-Check-Tax-ID-Number.md

         sum += s ;
     }

     // when s[6]==7, after adding the two, its value will be equal to 10, in this case, 1 or 0 should be used to calculate the sum.
-But here 10 is used directly to calculate the sum, because if 0 and 10 are used to take the remainder, both are 0; if 1 is taken to take the remainder as 0, it can be reversed that the remainder should be 9. bool isLegal = sum%10==0 || (sum%10==9 && idArray[6]==7);
+But here 10 is used directly to calculate the sum, because if 0 and 10 are used to take the remainder, both are 0; if 1 is taken to take the remainder as 0, it can be reversed that the remainder should be 9.
+    int checkNumber = 5 ;
+    bool isLegal = sum%checkNumber==0 || ((sum+1)%checkNumber==0 && idArray[6]==7);

     if(!isLegal){
         cout << "Fail, 不合法的統編驗證" << endl;